 “Because he’s a hunk".
 I couldn't believe I said that out loud, "I didn’t mean it like that.
 I think girls would find him cute and I couldn’t compete against other girls like her.”
 There was a girl with the guy we're talking about.

 “Well, he’s the one who would need to reveal himself.”
 With that the guy starts to walk toward us and I turned around to go back into the dressing area, but my mother blocks my retreat.

-“Hello, I and my best friend think you look pretty nice in that gown.
+The boy says, “Hello, I and my best friend think you look pretty nice in that gown.
 She thinks you could look very beautiful at a prom and she could help you with things if you didn’t mind.”

 I turn back around to say to them, “I can’t believe I am doing this.
 I am not some weird guy who regularly does this kind of stuff.”

 He says, “I don’t think I am weird either, but I do happen to like guys, especially looking like you.
 If you are going to see yourself or me as weird, it won’t work out.
 I wouldn’t even ask you out.
 But I think I would like to ask you out for a date.
 I would hope we could do a regular date before the prom so we could be comfortable with each other.”